Auxiliary Class Based Multiple Choice Learning: Introduction

 \section{Introduction}

 Ensemble learning is the process to train multiple models and combine into a single result.
-The spotlights to ensemble methods, even until recently from numerous application fields~\cite{app1, app2, app3, app4}, are derived from their superior predictive performances compared to that of a single model.
+The spotlights to ensemble methods, even until recently from numerous applications in recognition~\cite{app1, app4}, detection~\cite{app2}, and segmentation~\cite{app3}, are derived from their superior predictive performances compared to that of a single model.
 This high performance of the ensemble results primarily from the diversity of the multiple models.
 If all individual models provide similar outputs, any strategic combination of them cannot reduce the error.
-Therefore, achieving high diversity while training an ensemble model, \ie producing a set of various possible outputs, is where the quality of ensemble originates.
+Therefore, achieving high diversity while training an ensemble model, $i.e.,$ producing a set of various possible outputs, is where the quality of ensemble originates.

 Diversity can usually be achieved by alternating either datasets or model configurations, such as hyperparameters and/or initializations, for training each individual model.
 Relying on randomization, many of these ensembles require a good number of individual models to fulfill the law of large numbers.
 However, rather than differentiating models by randomness, multiple choice learning (MCL)~\cite{mcl} obtains high diversity by making each model specialize to a certain subset of the dataset.
 These specialized models from MCL are directly trained by minimizing a new concept of loss function called \textit{oracle loss}, which assigns each example to one or more, depending on the setting of the constraints, models with the highest accuracy.